lekhoi2709/Lumen/README.md

 ## Project Structure

-/client - Front-end code using Vite, React, and Tauri /docs - Documentation for the project
+/client - Front-end code using Vite, React, and Tauri.
+/docs - Documentation for the project.
-/server - Back-end server using ExpressJS
+/server - Back-end server using ExpressJS.

 ## Prerequisites